tomsWebConsulting/twcsl/v7.1/Page/Store/Detail/Store Page Detail Meta Reorder/README.md

 ## Install

-* Add code from file **[store page detail meta reorder options.html][2]** to Store Settings > Advanced > Page Header Code Injection for the store page.
+* Add code from file **[store page detail meta reorder options.html][2]** to Store Settings > Advanced > Page Header Code Injection for the Store Page.
   Refer to [Per-page code injection][3] for details.
 Read the code for any instructions within.

-* Add code from file **[store page detail meta reorder.html][4]** to Store Settings > Advanced > Page Header Code Injection for the store page.
+* Add code from file **[store page detail meta reorder.html][4]** to Store Settings > Advanced > Page Header Code Injection for the Store Page.

 ## Example Reorderings